kevin-44/WAX_ExpressTrade_Integration/README.md

 ### Local Environment

-If you aren't interested in setting up an environment for local development, you can skip directly to [setting up a production environment](#production-environment-1) (or in simple terms, preparing your website so it can be visible to anyone around the world!) right off the bat.
+If you aren't interested in setting up an environment for local development, you can skip directly to [setting up a production environment](#production-environment-1) (or in simple terms, preparing an environment where you can publish your website so it's accessible to everyone and anyone around the world!) right off the bat.

 ---